kushaldas/pym/docs/index.rst

 Welcome to Python for you and me
 ==================================

-This is a simple book to learn Python programming language.
+This is a simple book to learn Python programming language, it is for the programmers who are new to Python.

 Contents: